skamuju/MindFlow/README.md

 4. Run sentiment analysis on data
 5. Plug in data to webscraper to find similar movies
 6. Run algorithm to compare fitness levels of movies
-7. Format data and return to user
+7. Format data and return